wlabesamis/ubuntu-kiosk/README.md

 Make sure you have installed the following prerequisites

-Note: Installing Ubuntu Server 18.04 required an internet connection for you to able to install a required package
+Note: Installing Ubuntu Server 18.04 required an internet connection for you to able to install a required package, create a "kiosk" user, this user will be use in the setup later

 * Ubuntu Server 18.04 - [Download](https://ubuntu.com/download/server/thank-you?version=18.04.4&architecture=amd64)
 * Install Ubuntu Server 18.04 [HOW TO](https://ubuntu.com/tutorials/tutorial-install-ubuntu-server#1-overview)